ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 For simulants that receive below the minimum income, 42.14% will still file taxes.
 [Cilke_1998]_ The remainder will not.
 The minimum income is based on the household structure and if listed in the table below.
+We will not model persistance year to year.

+**In the current model, no one will be low income, this will be changed later.**

 .. list-table:: Minimum Income
   :widths: 20 20